georgiee/coding-for-kids/slides.md

 # [fit] At home

 ---
-^ You won't believe it but designers, project managers or maybe you client are eager to learn coding too.
+^ You won't believe it but designers, project managers or maybe your clients are eager to learn coding too.

 ^ Start by teaching them the basics